pu2clr/SI4735/README.md

 # Preface

 This document is aimed at the Arduino developers, radio experimenters, hobbyists and anyone interested in building a receiver based on the Si47XX IC family from Silicon Labs.
 This project is about an Arduino library for the SI47XX BROADCAST AM/FM/SW RADIO RECEIVER.
 This library is intended to provide an easier interface for controlling the SI47XX by using Arduino platform. __The communication used by this library is I²C__.
 This library was built based on [“__Si47XX PROGRAMMING GUIDE; AN332__ ”](https://www.silabs.com/documents/public/application-notes/AN332.pdf).
-It also can be used on __all members of the SI473X family__ respecting, of course, the features available for each IC version.
-Please, read the [summary](https://pu2clr.github.io/SI4735/#summary) carefully.
+It also can be used on __all members of the SI473X family__ respecting, of course, the features available in each IC version.
+Please, follow the [summary below](https://pu2clr.github.io/SI4735/#summary) to get the most out of this document.

 This library can be freely distributed using the MIT Free Software model.